NABU Internet Adapter

 2023.02.20.00

-- Added support for http compression to make downloading resources faster and use less bandwidth
+- Added support for HTTP compression to make downloading resources faster and use less bandwidth

 - Displays in log the download file size and elapsed transfer time